ufechner7/Tethers.jl/docs/src/theory.md

 - FMI: Functional mockup interface
 - FMI for model exchange: A model without a solver
 - [FMI for co-simulation](https://fmi-standard.org/docs/3.0.1/#_fmi_for_co_simulation_cs): A model that includes its own solver

-## Open questions
-- should the atmospheric model be part of the tether model or not?